Original article from Croakey – Written by Dr Bastian Seidel and edited by Amy Coopes

 We’re going to continue to provide great General Practice care to Our Community.

 We are going to promote Health Equity by bulk billing where we can and discounting our fees where the current patient’s rebate from Medicare doesn’t cover our operating costs.
 We bulk bill children from birth to age 10, and DVA card holders of all ages.
 We discount our fees for Aged Pensioners and those in financial hardship.

-- We are a teaching practice – from students to registrars and everyone in between.
+We are a teaching practice – from students to registrars and everyone in between.
 We will give back to the system and the profession and make it better for the next generation.
-Our doctors are all Specialist General Practitioners and Fellows of the Royal Australian College of General Practice or are training towards this.
+Our doctors are all Specialist General Practitioners and Fellows of the Royal Australian College of General Practice (or the Australian College of Rural and Remote Medicine) or are training towards these qualifications.

 You can see any of our GPs right here: